 He believes that Putin, through the meeting, primarily wants to try to strengthen his grip on cities like Luhansk (in the region with the same name, which Russia illegally annexed in 2022) and Kramatorsk in Donetsk.

-On the one hand, it is good that the meeting is taking place, it means that Russia is under pressure.
+In one way, it's good that the meeting is taking place, it means that Russia is under pressure.
 But no peace agreement can be concluded without Ukraine, says Shkourenko.

 Olena Goloborodko, who fled to Sweden at the outbreak of war but has just been back in Ukraine, emphasizes that her compatriots are afraid that land areas will be used as a springboard for future Russian offensives if they are given up.